 The SYELP is a tier structured 5-6 week, summer “work and learn” experience in July and August designed for students between 8th – 12th grades.
 Students are trained using the Capital Workforce Partners Career Competencies System.

-Apply here for SYELP 2017 Remember to select the Center for Latino Progress as your place to work.
+SYELP 2020 Remember to select the Center for Latino Progress as your place to work.